eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 This POC will use **hp-pal10a-1** as the AWS_DEFAULT_REGION.

 The full parent DNS domain will be hp-pal20a-1.hpccc.com.
+Note that this domain only resolves inside the EBC.

 This is using the following node in the EBC machine room:
 - dl580gen8a.hpccc.comL CLC+UFS+MC+Walrus+CC+SC+NC